Dan-el Padilla Peralta: University education and career

 In April 2007 Padilla was issued a one-year H-1B Visa allowing him to work as a research assistant at Princeton while attending Oxford.
 He worked at Stanford also, before becoming a professor at Princeton.

-Padilla successfully defended his Stanford Ph.D. dissertation in Classics in June 2014, and that fall became a Fellow in the of Fellows in the Humanities at Columbia University.
+Padilla successfully defended his Stanford Ph.D. dissertation in Classics in June 2014, and that Fall became a Fellow in the Society of Fellows in the Humanities at Columbia University.
 As a Fellow he was a lecturer in classics at Columbia.
 Padilla Peralta was featured in the New York Times Magazine on February 2, 2021, in the article "He Wants to Save Classics From Whiteness.
 Can the Field Survive?".

 Immigration advocacy and memoir

 Along with his academic and political supporters Padilla campaigned unsuccessfully in 2006 for passage of the DREAM Act, which would have allowed high school graduates who had been undocumented immigrants since childhood, to become legal residents if they agreed to attend college or served in the United States Armed Forces.
 The bill had been introduced several times since 2001, but never obtained enough support to overcome filibusters.

 Padilla's story attracted the attention of Hollywood, leading to interest in movie rights and a book deal.
 Padilla's memoir, Undocumented: A Dominican Boy's Odyssey from a Homeless Shelter to the Ivy League, was published by Penguin Press on July 28, 2015.